51 The Peppertree Café and the Biker Bullies

 ‘Some people have the wrong idea of truck drivers.
 Have you had any trouble on account of this?’

 ‘You come across all kinds of people out on the road.
 Once I was sitting down in a small roadside cafe, at a table in a corner reserved with a grimy Campari sign.
 I was minding my own business, looking forward to a plate of spaghetti and a beer.
 As I was about to eat, three of the nastiest, meanest looking hoons, all tattoos and bad teeth, come roaring in to the parking lot.
-They entered the café boisterously, taking over the tiny place.
-Two of them squeezed next to a woman wearing a leather jacket, eating a hamburger and drinking a milkshake.
-One hoon said to her rudely, ‘Make room, you silly cow!’

 The capitan noticed little old me in the corner sitting opposite an old man and came over to mark the territory.
 Capish’?